ASVAB Test: 18 Important Facts to Know

 To qualify for an Air Force job which is an “AFSC” (Air Force Specialty Code), you must make the minimum score in Verbal Expression (WK + PC) and Arithmetic Reasoning (AR).

-- Army Minimum Test Scores
+- Army Minimum ASVAB Test Scores

-The minimum AFQT score required to enlist in the Army job, which is “MOS” (Military Occupational Specialty), is 31.
+In the Army ASVAB test, the minimum AFQT score required to enlist in the Army job, which is “MOS” (Military Occupational Specialty), is 31.

 You are required to score well on one or more of the ASVAB specialty subtests for the all specialty MOS.

-- Marine Corps Minimum Test Scores
+- Marine Corps Minimum ASVAB Test Scores

 For recruiters with a GED, a few exceptions are made and an AFQT score of 50 or more is required.